haroldtreen/show-code/README.md

   </body>
   ```

-3. The add `show-code` ID to a container
+3. The add `sc-container` ID to a container
   ```html
   <div id='sc-container'>
         <span>All your content!</span>